wprince0288/web-s10-redux-toolkit-mp-start/README.md

 ### 🥷 Tasks

-**Important notes about your tasks:**
+**❗ Preliminary notes about your tasks:**

 - Watch the first minutes of the **Solution Video** if you need help getting started.
-- There is no need to install any NPM dependencies.
+- There is no need to install any extra NPM dependencies.
-- You will make changes to five modules - this is roughly the order:
+- You will make changes to five files - roughly in this order:
   1. [quotesSlice.js](./frontend/state/quotesSlice.js)
   2. [store.js](./frontend/state/store.js)
   3. [index.js](./frontend/index.js)